Terms of Reference

 The Board will:

-• set and keep current a five-year strategy and priority initiatives for the maintenance and promotion of NZSL, in consultation with government agencies
+• set and keep current a strategy and priority initiatives for the maintenance and promotion of NZSL, in consultation with government agencies

 • build key stakeholder relationships across public, private, and community sectors to achieve joint goals in relation to NZSL.